 General Training Model

-Each of the three Child Track interns will spend 2 days per week for the training year at the Metropolitan Children's Services Clinic, a community-based mental health clinic.
+Each of the three Child Track interns will spend 2 days per week for the training year at the Metropolitan Children and Youth Services Clinic, a community-based mental health clinic.
 This rotation provides a broad range of experiences, described under “Clinical Experiences and Training Opportunities,” below.

 Depending upon the intern’s area of concentration, an additional training focus is provided.
 The Pediatric Psychology Service rotation at Tulane Children's Hospital allows the intern to conduct assessments and interventions with medically ill children and their families.
 Numerous other training experiences are provided on this rotation, described under “Clinical Experiences and Training Opportunities,” below.
 One Child Track intern will be selected in this area of concentration.

-The Infant Mental Health area of concentration provides a rotation at the Tulane Infant Team Clinic.
+The Infant Mental Health area of concentration provides a rotation at the Tulane Infant Team/Parenting Education Program.
 This rotation allows for training with abused and neglected young children, ages birth to five years, and their caregivers.
 Specific training opportunities are described under “Clinical Experiences and Training Opportunities,” below.
 Two Child Track interns will be selected in this area of concentration.

 Training Goals: Child Track